 More metadata—more insight

 The more metadata researchers record at a research site, the better they will understand their data, and the more time they will save in the long run.
 Some data loggers such as the ZL6 automatically record important metadata, such as GPS location, barometric pressure, and sensor serial number.
 In addition, ancillary measurements such as soil temperature or microclimate monitoring, can be another source of metadata.
-An all-in-one weather station such as the ATMOS 41 automatically records weather events and can be an important way to benchmark or ground truth soil moisture or other data.
+An all-in-one weather station such as the ATMOS 41 automatically records weather events and can be an important way to benchmark or ground truth soil moisture, water potential, or other data.

 To document site information not automatically recorded by field instrumentation, many scientists find it practical to create a shared site-characterization worksheet that they can use to inform additional colleagues working at the site.
-Metadata that will be critical to future data insight and publication are: soil type, soil density, types of cover, measurement interval, raw data and type of calibration used, notes about an irrigation system (if present), which sensors are installed at which depth, notes on why the site was picked, events that might affect your data gathering such as a harvest, or any other information which may be hard to recall when analyzing the data.
+Metadata that will be critical to future data insight and publication are: soil type, soil density, types of cover, measurement interval, raw data and type of calibration used, notes about an irrigation system (if present), which soil moisture sensors are installed at which depth, notes on why the site was picked, events that might affect your data gathering such as a harvest, or any other information which may be hard to recall when analyzing the data.
 This information will be important when it’s time to publish, and putting it in a shared, cloud-based location will save headaches.